- Graduate Programs

-The department offers a Master of Arts in Political Science and an accelerated B.A./M.A.
-In association with the Department of Public Policy, we offer a dual degree M.P.A./M.A.
+The department offers a Master of Arts in Political Science, an accelerated B.A./M.A., a Master of Public Administration, four dual degrees (J.D./M.A. in Political Science; M.P.A./M.A. in Political Science; M.P.A./J.D.; M.P.A./M.S.W.), and an interdisciplinary Ph.D. in Public and Social Policy.
 In collaboration with other departments, we offer a graduate certificate in Global and Local Social Justice.

 Master of Arts.
 The M.A. in Political Science allows academically talented students to advance their knowledge and analytical skills by focusing on an interdisciplinary, problem-oriented area of concentration within the broad field of political science.
-Students can choose from eight tracks, three in the area of American Politics, three in International Affairs, Gender and Politics, and Political Theory.
+Students may choose to specialize in American Politics (two different tracks), Public Policy, International Affairs (two tracks), Gender and Politics, or Political Theory.
 For students who already have undergraduate degrees, the program will normally take three to four semesters of full-time study.

 Accelerated B.A./M.A.
 SLU undergraduate political science majors with a GPA of at least 3.4 may apply during their junior year for admission to an accelerated B.A./M.A. program.
 The accelerated B.A./M.A. in Political Science allows SLU undergraduate political science majors to earn both a Bachelor's and Master's degree in five years.

 M.P.A./M.A.
 Dual Degree.
-The Department collaborates with the Department of Public Policy Studies to offer a dual degree, Master of Public Administration/Master of Political Science.
-We recommend this degree program for students who want a professional public administration degree and who see additional expertise in political science in order to enhance their career opportunities.
+This dual-degree program is designed for students who want a professional public administration degree and who seek additional expertise in political science in order to enhance their career opportunities.

 Graduate Certificate in Global and Local Social Justice.
 The Department collaborates with the departments of American Studies, Public Policy Studies, Sociology and Criminal Justice, and the School of Social Work to provide a graduate certificate in Global and Local Social Justice.
 This certificate is designed for students who desire to serve their communities and the world and who are attracted by the opportunity to think rigorously about the nature of justice and the ways social and political systems embody that value.

-Director of the Graduate Program: Dr. Christopher Witko
+Director of the Graduate Program: Dr. Wynne Walker Moskop